Lumbar Laminectomy (cont.)

 - The doctor removes the ligament joining the vertebrae along with all or part of the lamina.
 The goal is to see the involved nerve root.

-- The doctor pulls the nerve root back toward the center of your spinal column and removes the disk or part of the disk.
+- The doctor gently moves the nerve root back toward the center of your spinal column and removes the disk or part of the disk.

 - The doctor closes the incision.
 Your large back muscle now protects your spine or nerve roots.